-NHMRC Principal investigator Simpson outlined his preferred 30-diet results in a 2009 paper and his widely cited 2012 book: In mice as in insects (and so humans), "the ratio of protein to carbohydrate [P:C] is crucial".
+NHMRC Principal investigator Simpson outlined his preferred 30-diet results in a 2009 paper and later in his widely cited preexperiment book (2012): In mice as in insects (and so humans), "the ratio of protein to carbohydrate [P:C] is crucial".
 Indeed, "protein restriction ... extends life span" while "increasing the ratio of protein to non-protein energy ... decreases life span...".

-NHMRC Principal investigator Simpson outlined his preferred 30-diet results in a 2009 paper and his widely cited 2012 book: In mice as in insects (and so humans), "the ratio of protein to carbohydrate [P:C] is crucial".
+NHMRC Principal investigator Simpson outlined his preferred 30-diet results in a 2009 paper and later in his widely cited preexperiment book (2012): In mice as in insects (and so humans), "the ratio of protein to carbohydrate [P:C] is crucial".
 Indeed, "protein restriction ... extends life span" while "increasing the ratio of protein to non-protein energy ... decreases life span...".